Wind power, public safety building top issues at Ocean City Council debate

 That came from John Polcini, known in town as “Tony,” running for office for the first time this year.
 On several matters, he said he was still learning the issues.

+OCEAN CITY — On the debate stage Monday, the political opponents in Ocean City’s May 10 nonp…

-He’s teamed up with incumbents Bergman and Pete Madden, who are running for reelection this year in a slate aligned with incumbent Mayor Jay Gillian.
-Also on the ballot are Tom Rotondi, who is already a councilman representing the Second Ward, former First Ward Councilman Mike DeVlieger, who resigned from council last year, and Donna Moore, who ran unsuccessfully to fill DeVlieger’s ward seat last November.
+Polcini has teamed up with incumbents Bergman and Pete Madden, who are running for reelection this year in a slate aligned with incumbent Mayor Jay Gillian.
+Also on the ballot are Tom Rotondi, who is already a councilman representing the 2nd Ward, former 1st Ward Councilman Mike DeVlieger, who resigned from council last year, and Donna Moore, who ran unsuccessfully to fill DeVlieger’s ward seat last November.

 Moore has often attended council meetings, usually presenting an environmental message or calling for reducing the use of weed killers and pesticides on the island.
 Of the candidates speaking at the event, she was the only one to bring her own reusable water bottle.